Last updated on September 29th, 2023 at 06:39 pm

 Creative Digital City

-Designed by innovation expert Carlo Ratti, a professor at the Massachussets Institute of Technology’s (MIT) department of Urban Studies and Planning, CCD’s masterplan is an ambitious project that involves both the government of Guadalajara and big private companies like Accenture and Arup.
+Designed by innovation expert Carlo Ratti, a professor at the Massachusetts Institute of Technology’s (MIT) Department of Urban Studies and Planning, CCD’s master plan is an ambitious project involving both Guadalajara’s government and big private companies like Accenture and Arup.

 Distrito La Perla

 Another big player in the international coworking spaces industry.
-Regus has been in Mexico for about 15 years now and they too have realized the potential business that the tech boom in GDL offers.
+Regus has been in Mexico for about 15 years now, and they, too, have realized the potential business the tech boom in GDL offers.
 Regus has offices in three different locations in Guadalajara.

 What Can You Do To Profit From It?

-We know its hard to think about moving a part of your operations to a different country and we have helped many companies of different sizes to do it hassle-free.
-Mexico is a different country with a different language, culture, business ways and, the most important, different laws.
+We know it’s hard to think about moving a part of your operations to a different country and we have helped many companies of different sizes to do it hassle-free.
+Mexico is a different country with a different language, culture, business ways, and, most important, different laws.

-This is where your company meets Start-ops; your Mexican partner.
+This is where your company meets Start-Ops, your Mexican partner.
 The talent is right there.
 All there is to do is to establish an office in the Mexican Silicon Valley, hire a team of developers and start working.
-At Start-ops, we are experts at providing all-inclusive soft-landing solutions.
-For everything your company needs to establish in Mexico, you can rely on us.
+At Start-Ops, we are experts at providing all-inclusive soft-landing solutions.
+You can rely on us for everything your company needs to establish in Mexico.

 A business needs profits to survive & grow.
 Stop being frustrated by thin margins.
 We have a step-by-step plan to help you succeed; check it out.